Fuel Oil & LP Gas Dealers

 Recent Developments

 • Homeowners in Maine, where the percentage of households burning home heating oil is the highest in the nation, are converting to climate-friendly heat pumps at a rapid rate, The New York Times reported in March.
 Heat pumps run on electricity and are the cheapest and most energy-efficient way to heat and cool homes, according to NYT.
 Unlike oil-burning furnaces, heat pumps don’t emit carbon that’s warming the planet making them an excellent way for homeowners to reduce their carbon footprint.
 In 2023, heat pumps outsold gas furnaces in the US for the second consecutive year.
-Last September, Maine met its goal of installing 100,000 heat pumps in households two years ahead of schedule and is aiming to install another 175,000 by 2027.
-The rapid adoption is being driven by state rebates, federal incentives, a growing number of vendors and installers, and the high cost of heating oil.
+Last September, Maine met its goal of installing 100,000 heat pumps in households two years ahead of schedule and aims to install another 175,000 by 2027.
+State rebates, federal incentives, a growing number of vendors and installers, and the high cost of heating oil drive the rapid adoption.

 Get A Demo